iliu-net/www/_posts/2018-06-14-pysch-hacks.md

 manipulate others into getting what you want, but to simply improve overall communication and relationships with others.

-## 1. Look into someone?s eyes when you get a dissatisfactory answer
+## 1. Look into someone's eyes when you get a dissatisfactory answer

 Sometimes we don't like the answer to a question that we receive and sometimes we don't understand it.
 Instead of repeating the question or